 What You Need to Know About Insurance Coverage for Export Shipments

-Insurance is as vital to your product delivery plans as safe vehicles and good sturdy cartons.
-When you ship important cargo many miles away and completely out of your control, you do not want to take any chances on your vessel foundering in a massive mid-ocean storm or your airline simply losing track of your cargo altogether.
-If situations like these occur, you must be compensated for your cargo's value in case of destruction or mishandling.
+Insurance is as vital to your product delivery plans as safe vehicles and sturdy cartons.
+When you ship important cargo over great distances, many variables are out of your control.
+You don't want to take any chances on your delivery floundering in a massive mid-ocean storm or your airline losing track of your cargo.
+Insurance is a plan to be compensated for your cargo's value in case of destruction or mishandling.

-Insurance coverage for export shipments is traditionally provided either through your airline, logistics specialist, freight forwarder or from an insurance company specializing in ocean and air cargo.
+Insurance coverage for export shipments is traditionally provided either through your airline, logistics specialist, freight forwarder, or from an insurance company specializing in ocean and air cargo.
 There are three types of coverage commonly provided for export shipments: perils, broad-named perils, and all-risks.
-Since most transport companies offer an all-risks plan and few if any shippers are likely to want to skimp on coverage, we will concentrate on this type of coverage here.
+Let's discuss the most robust policy, all-risk.

-An all-risk policy covers all physical loss or damage from any external circumstance, excluding loss or damage caused by war, riots, strikes or civil disobedience.
+An all-risk policy covers all physical loss or damage from any external circumstance, excluding loss or damage caused by war, riots, strikes, or civil disobedience.
 It generally costs about 1-2% of the declared value of your shipment.
-Coverage varies according to your product type and your destination point -- you can get coverage for a portside-to-portside shipment or from factory door to your customer's door, for example -- so be sure to ask your policy provider which type best suits your needs and your customer's.
+Coverage varies according to your product type and your destination point, you can get coverage for a portside-to-portside shipment or from the factory to your customer's door.
+Be sure to ask your policy provider which type best suits your needs.

 Import and Export Insurance Considerations